shekhardudi/PedestrianCountAnalysis/README.md

 - python3.x
 ```

+**Follow the steps below after cloning or downloading the repo zip**

 # Data Files (Replace From Website)-
 ## **!! _This is important_ !!** -
 Download the Csv files from these links and paste them in the folder named - "Data" in the project